 Thanks to Country Link Ayrshire for sponsoring the June page of the 2022 SWAT Calendar.

-Background and Aims
+SWAT’s Background and Aims

-Although the name includes ‘Woodlands’, the group has an interest in preserving and maintaining all the natural sites throughout Stewarton, including rivers and riverbanks, meadows and open ground, and all the flora and fauna that are part of them.
+Although the name includes ‘Woodlands’, the group’s aims are to help preserve, maintain and improve natural sites throughout Stewarton, including rivers, riverbanks, meadows and open ground, and the flora and fauna that inhabit them.

 - Planting of appropriate trees, flowering plants and other vegetation

-If you are local to the area and want to get involved, or learn more about our activities, please contact us.
+If you are local to the Stewarton area and want to get involved, or learn more about our activities, please contact us.